Vegan Japanese

 Ingredient notes

-• Aburaage is fried tofu that gets simmered in broth to make inari age, the sweet topping that makes this kitsune udon special.
-If you enjoy this preparation, try our vegan sushi caterpillar roll for another classic use.
+• Aburaage is fried tofu simmered in broth to make the sweet inari age topping that defines kitsune udon.
+It also features in our caterpillar roll.

 How to Make Vegan Udon Noodle Soup